2ndSightLab/ai-tracker/issues.md

 Fixed issues in fixed.md

+6/3/2026 3:19 PM

+🟡 Move arhcive lambda and role into it's own step.

 6/2/2026 6:18 PM

 🟡 Kiro can only be deployed in us-east-1.
 Maybe put it in it's own acct locked down to that region? or even it's own ou?
 TBD